Want This to Actually Go Smoothly?

 • Handcrafted paper orchids in simple glass vases

-And yes—the slightly mismatched chairs stay.
+And yes, the slightly mismatched chairs are staying.

-The DIY Moment (That Looks Suspiciously Impressive)
+The DIY Moment

 Let’s talk about the orchids.